mantidproject/mantid/docs/source/release/v6.3.0/direct_geometry.rst

 - The default value of monitor peak width multiplier (MonitorPeakWidthInSigmas) has been changed from 3 to 7 in :ref:`DirectILLCollectData <algm-DirectILLCollectData>`
 - The :ref:`PyChop <PyChop>` GUI now has the ability to handle multiple independently phased choppers
+- The Crystal Field Python interface has two new fitting functions alternating optimization over field parameters and peak parameters.
+One function is based on the Mantid fitting for both parts, the other uses scipy.optimize.minimize for the field parameters.

 Bugfixes
 ########